-The Scheme setting up the Trust provides for grants to be made
+The Trust provides for grants to be made

-a) To help persons who are sick convalescent, disabled, handicapped or infirm;
+To help persons who are sick, convalescent, disabled or infirm

-b) To help either generally or individually persons who are in need, who suffer hardship or distress;
+To help either generally or individually, persons who are in need and who suffer hardship or distress

-c) To assist organisations or institutions providing services or facilities which help relieve need or distress.
+To assist organisations or institutions providing services or facilities which help relieve need or distress